OceanGlidersCommunity/Nitrate_SOP/sections/nitrate_mission_execution.md

 # Missions execution

+We recommend as many nearby CTD casts with water samples for high accuracy lab based nitrate or nitrate+nitrite measurements as possible.
+Measurements of temperature, salinity and turbidity are required, especially in areas with high gradients.
+Dissolved and particulate organic matter measurements can be useful for validation of UV spectra.
+If there is no cross-comparison and no control of the environmental interferences variation, the uncertainty of the measurement must be increased.

 ## UV Spectrometers
 For nitrate measuring UV spectrometers glider mission execution is fairly straightforward.
 As there are no sensor delays or similar to consider, the main point in mission planning and execution is energy consumption and possibly minimization of bio-fouling.
 Since these instruments use a significant amount of power the need for vertical resolution has to be balanced against the length of the deployment.